A finite volume scheme for nonlinear degenerate parabolic equations: Numerical simulations

+and the final time $T=0.1$.
+In Figure \ref{ex1_1}, we represent the evolution of the approximate solution computed on a fine mesh made of 3200 cells, with the scheme (\textbf{FU2}).
+Since the solution becomes strictly positive for all $t>0$, this problem is not degenerate.

-and the final time $T=0.1$.\\ In Table \ref{tablenonlin1} we compare the order of convergence in $L^{1}$ norm of the Scharfetter-Gummel extended scheme (\ref{fluxSG1}) and of our first and second order fully upwind fluxes (\ref{fluxFU1})-(\ref{fluxFU2}).
-Surprisingly it appears that the Scharfetter-Gummel scheme is still second order accurate.
-This can be explained by the fact that $r'$ vanishes only at one point.
+In Table \ref{tablenonlin1} we compare the order of convergence in $L^{1}$ norm of the Scharfetter-Gummel extended scheme (\ref{fluxSG1}) and of our first and second order fully upwind fluxes (\ref{fluxFU1})-(\ref{fluxFU2}).
+It appears that the Scharfetter-Gummel scheme is second order accurate, as expected since the diffusion is not degenerate.
 Moreover, we verify experimentally that our scheme (\ref{fluxFU2}) is second-order accurate and we notice that the $L^{1}$ error obtained with it is smaller than that obtained with the Scharfetter-Gummel extended scheme.